-The financial statements and schedule for the year ended December 31, 1998 referred to and incorporated by reference in this prospectus and elsewhere in this registration statement have been so included in reliance upon the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in accounting and auditing.
+The financial statements of Boston Properties, Inc. incorporated in this prospectus by reference to the Annual Report on Form 10-K for the year ended December 31, 2001 have been so incorporated in reliance upon the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in accounting and auditing.